In the section Common you may configure the following settings:

 When this option is selected, you may minimize the application by pressing the ESCAPE key on the keyboard.
 Please see the section Hotkeys for information on other hotkeys available in the program.

 Shortcut on desktop

 When this option is selected, the program creates a shortcut on the Windows Desktop.
 This shortcut can be removed from the desktop by deselecting this option.

-The client part of program (the main window that displays the monitoring results) will start automatically each time you start Windows.
+The client part of the program (that displays monitoring results) will be started automatically each time you start Windows.

 Minimize on startup

 The program will minimize automatically on its startup.

 By default, all the program settings and data are stored in the user profile folder.
 You can move these files to another location.